rubyreferences/rubyref/language.md

 Ruby does not require any indentation.
 Typically, ruby programs are indented two spaces.

-If you run ruby with warnings enabled and have an indentation mis-match, you will receive a warning.
+If you run ruby with warnings enabled and have an indentation mismatch, you will receive a warning.

 ### `defined?`[](#defined)